mrsser/ASIKT/README.md

 ### Generate Exercise Weight Matrix
 Before training the model, split the dataset into training, validation, and testing sets.
 Then, run `data_pre.py` to generate the Exercise Weight Matrix for each set.

+## Running ASIKT
+An example command to train ASIKT on the ASSIST2009 dataset:
+`python main.py --dataset assist2009`